Red Sox vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has picked up a hit in five straight games.
-During his last five outings he is hitting .381 with three doubles and two RBI.
+- Freeman has picked up a hit in six games in a row.
+During his last 10 outings he is batting .385 with six doubles, two walks and four RBI.

 Freeman Recent Games